Altariarite/quartz/content/my heros.md

 [thi.ng](https://thi.ng/).
 I am going through his workshops on clojure and visualization and I learned a lot

 [[Charlie Munger]].
-I wrote a note about his "latticework of models" [[202504110012 查理芒格的思维格栅]] and it's one of my favourites.
+I wrote a note about his "latticework of models" [[202308170012 查理芒格的思维格栅]] and it's one of my favourites.
 It is a life-long learning process.

 [Andy Matuschak](https://andymatuschak.org/).
 His digital garden is the inspiration of this digital garden.
 And [How to write good prompts](https://andymatuschak.org/prompts/) is a magic spell to learning anything.

-Just listing names I could think of but doesn't mean they are less important!
-I am going to keep updating the page:

 Ursula K. Le Guin